rhys-m-adams/Arduino_oxygen_sensor/README.md

 Once the chip is plugged in and the program ./21.01.04_wifi_oxygen_sensor/21.01.04_wifi_oxygen_sensor.ino has been uploaded to the arduino chip, it will display an ip address.
-The program needs wifi credentials, default is set to "guest" network with no password.
-You can change this on lines 11 and 12,:
+The program needs wifi credentials to connect to a network, the default is set to "guest" network with no password.
+You can change this on lines 11 and 12 of the program:
 ```
 char ssid[] = "guest";        // your network SSID (name)
 char pass[] = "";    // your network password (use for WPA, or use as key for WEP)
 ```
-.
-If you visit that address you will see the chip's measurement history.
+If you visit the IP address on the LCD display you will see the chip's measurement history.
 I wrote the table so that it should be pretty easily queried by python's pandas.read_html() method.
 ![Website](website.png "website")